 Equipment Customs Clearance and Temporary Import

-Clearance is handled by the customs authority, and a clear request supported by a commercial invoice or packing list, certificate of origin, proof of insurance and passport copies helps the process run smoothly, usually within a few business days.
-A detailed equipment list with serial numbers is essential, since the provisional import is tied to that gear being re-exported.
-Done properly, bringing equipment in does not incur extra import charges.
+A clear request supported by a commercial invoice or packing list, certificate of origin, proof of insurance and passport copies helps the process run smoothly.
+With pre-approval in place, clearance is usually completed within one to two working days; without it, allow three to five.
+A detailed equipment list with serial numbers is essential, since the temporary import is tied to that specific gear being re-exported.
+Done properly, bringing equipment in incurs no import duties.
+Failure to re-export within the authorised period converts the entry to a definitive import and duties become payable.

-Hoodlum helps productions prepare the temporary-import request and equipment list, coordinates with the customs authority and a local broker where needed, and times the process so cameras, lighting, grip and sound gear move through with minimal delay.
+Hoodlum prepares the temporary-import request and equipment list, coordinates with SAT and a local broker where needed, and times the process so cameras, lighting, grip and sound gear move through with minimal delay.
+Carnet and temporary-import handling is something we manage across the Americas, where carnet and non-carnet countries sit side by side and a single regional shoot can need both routes.

 Costs, Incentives and Production Support

-Guatemala does not currently offer a formal film rebate or tax-incentive scheme, and it does not have a centralised film commission, which is an important point to plan around.
-What it offers instead is a genuinely cost-competitive production environment: low location, crew and talent costs, inexpensive permits, and helpful facilitation from the cultural and tourism authorities.
+Guatemala does not currently operate a cash rebate, tax credit or any other financial film incentive, and it does not have a centralised film commission.
+Both are important points to plan around.
+What it offers instead is a genuinely cost-competitive production environment: low location, crew and talent costs, an archaeological filming authorisation issued free of charge, and no import duties on equipment brought in and re-exported under the temporary import regime.

 Safety, Security and Practical Logistics

-Guatemala is safe and welcoming across most of its tourist and filming destinations, where foreigners are genuinely made to feel at home, but it does have higher-risk areas that call for sensible, location-specific planning.
-The risk picture varies considerably by region, so route and location planning matter.
+Guatemala is safe and welcoming across most of its tourist and filming destinations, where foreign crews are genuinely made to feel at home, but it does have higher-risk areas that call for sensible, location-specific planning.
+The risk picture varies considerably by region rather than nationally, so route and location planning matter more than blanket precautions.

-The tourism police can provide assistance and escort to film crews on request, switching officers as a production moves through the country, usually at no cost beyond occasional fuel and food, which is a valuable resource for crews.
+The tourism police can provide assistance and accompaniment to film crews on request, handing off between units as a production moves through the country, usually at no cost beyond occasional fuel and food.
+It is a genuinely valuable resource.
 Standard precautions around securing equipment and valuables, using reliable transport and avoiding higher-risk zones in the capital and certain border, rural and remote areas are wise, and private security and secure equipment storage are available for larger setups.
 Thorough location scouting, crew briefings and constant communication with security and local authorities are the practical foundations of a smooth shoot.

 When Guatemala Is the Right Production Choice